best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 # This section of code is commented out because of X
 ```

-Comments can also be used effectively to divide long sections of code into sub-sections that relate to their overall functionality.
-For example, an analysis script might be broken down into sections that describe each part of the analysis process:
+Comments are sometimes also used to divide long sections of code into sub-sections that relate to their overall functionality.
+That said, the merit of doing so will depend on the value added.
+For example, the code below is already fairly self-documenting and therefore adding the section headings does not add too much value.

 ````{tabs}